ElyssaW/Readme/readme.md

 You have to bring the module into the Javascript file that you wish to use it in by using import.
 Include this code in your destination file:

-* const myModule = require('./myModule.js')
+* `const myModule = require('./myModule.js')`

 This will search for the Javascript by the file name, and import it into the Javascript file, assigning it to myModule variable.
-The code can then be called by myModules.beBasic (Or myModules.[Whatever the function name is.])
+The code can then be called by writing `myModule.beBasic` (Or myModule.[Whatever the function name is.])